Wo0fle/SFRCP/README.md

 # Acknowledgements

 - **Erica Behrens:** My advisor throughout the whole project, thank you so much for introducing me to Python and for helping my during the whole process of conducting this study.
+- **The Internet:** It's crazy how many people have had the exact same problems as me.